-The course will consist of illustrated lectures and video presentations, as well as headland watches and boat surveys aboard a local research vessel.
-The land and boat-based surveys will take place in the Cardigan Bay ‘Special Area of Conservation’ (SAC), an area well-known for the presence and high sighting frequency of bottlenose dolphins (the largest resident population in the UK), harbour porpoises and grey seals.
+The courses consist of illustrated lectures and video presentations, as well as headland watches and boat surveys aboard a local research vessel.
+The land and boat-based surveys take place in the Cardigan Bay ‘Special Area of Conservation’ (SAC), an area well-known for the presence and high sighting frequency of bottlenose dolphins (the largest resident population in the UK), harbour porpoises and grey seals.
 These populations are protected in the SAC following the 1992 EU Species and Habitat Directive.

 The lectures and videos will focus on the general biology and classification of cetaceans, species identification, conservation issues facing UK cetaceans and recommended monitoring survey methods.
 The course will be based in New Quay, Ceredigion, West Wales, where our Welsh offices are, and will provide an unparalleled opportunity to see marine mammals in the wild and to contribute to cetacean conservation in Britain.

 The practical element of the course will combine both land and boat-based surveys, allowing participants to directly learn how to conduct systematic watches and fill in standardised recording forms.

 Land and boat-based work will teach participants the skills needed for: